Jessica-Garcia/algorithms/README.md

 # algorithms
-This is a repository for algorithms from the book "Grokking Algorithms"
+This is a repository of studies about data structure and algorithms.